DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ```

 ### Records
 RecordsApi is the main client that does all the interaction with the actual data in the Data Tables in WDS.
+A record is single row inside a WDS Data Table.

 A few examples for the following functions are provided below.
 - create_or_replace_record
 - get_records_as_tsv
 - upload_tsv

 Example of adding a new record (create_or_replace_record):
 ```